UC-JARRD/group-project/src/iFireTrackerAuth/README.md

 ### 5. Setup Gunicorn environment on EC2

-1. Copy a `auth.service` file from `iFireTrackerWeb` to the `/etc/systemd/system/` folder using the command
+1. Copy a `auth.service` file from `iFireTrackerAuth` to the `/etc/systemd/system/` folder using the command

 ```bash
 sudo mv auth.service /etc/systemd/system/